It’s a simple process to Gift Aid your donations—and it makes a world of difference

 If you’re unsure whether you are eligible to Gift Aid your donations, we’ve put together some answers to Frequently Asked Questions.
 Click on the button below to read through them.

-If you have further questions, our friendly team are available to help you out, so please contact us.
+If you have further questions, our friendly team are available to help you out.
+You can phone, email or live chat; find all our contact details here.